soundn/regtech-infrastructure/README.md

 ![alt text](<Screenshot 2024-09-07 at 17.35.13.png>)

+# goto the EKS console After a successful workflow Apply action and click on create access to the user this will take you to where you attach the following policy
+1. AmazonEKSClusterPolicy
+2. AmazonEKSWorkerNodePolicy
+3. AmazonEKSServicePolicy
+4. AmazonEKS_CNI_Policy
 ## Create Namespace and RBAC for application
 # Access cluster from any cli where AWScli is installed and configured to the account and region or you can use AWS cloudshell of the region.